 Fancy some more match betting tips?
 Check out this article.

 As you probably understand by now, there’s quite a bit to no risk matched betting.

 There’s different concepts to get your head around and a whole heap of new tools and software for you to use.
 However, don’t let that put you off.

 There are many different matched betting sites out there all aiming to help you increase your profitability whilst keeping the process as simple as possible.

-The aim of our site is to provide you with the best information and resources to help you succeed at matched betting no matter where you’re starting from.
+They provide you with all the tools and information you need to succeed at matched betting no matter where you’re starting from.

 One of the most time consuming parts of manual matched betting (going at it alone without any help) is finding the latest offers to take advantage of.

 With so many bookies out there and countless websites to check, this is a process best left to the experts.

 That’s why OddsMonkey do it all for you.